06393993/kenmyo-arch/README.md

 #### Upload Event

-The event will be published to `/kenmyo/image-created` topic.
+The event will be published to a topic identified by `ImageCreatedTopicArn`.
 The schema of the message body of the event is:
 ```typescript
 {
     id: string;